tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 In the Xsheet, the column on the far left displays the frame number, with the cursor indicating the current frame.
 The cursor can be used to set the current frame and allows you to activate the onion skin mode to better check the animation (see  :ref:`Using Onion Skin <using_onion_skin>`  ).
 In the Timeline, the same controls are placed in the time ruler at the top of the Timeline, having an equivalent functionality.

 .. note:: When the animation is played back, the Xsheet/Timeline scrolls according to the current frame cursor position, in order to display the current frame.
-To disable the scrolling deactivate the **Xsheet Autopan during Playback** option available in the Preferences  →  Xsheet dialog.
+To disable the scrolling deactivate the **Xsheet Autopan during Playback** option available in the Preferences  →  Scene dialog.

 Above the frame number column, there are buttons for creating and navigating Memos that can be posted in the Xsheet/Timeline (see  :ref:`Using Memos <using_memos>`  ).